 Figures are general market ranges — your exact rate depends on your profile.
 Call (310) 299-5555 for a free, no-obligation quote.

-Household-goods movers in California need CPUC authority (a CAL-T number) and the insurance filings that go with it; interstate movers need USDOT/FMCSA authority and cargo coverage.
+Household-goods movers in California need a Household Mover permit (MTR) from the Bureau of Household Goods and Services — since 2018 the successor to the old CPUC CAL-T — plus liability and cargo insurance on file with the BHGS; interstate movers need USDOT/FMCSA authority and cargo coverage.
 Any mover with employees needs workers’ comp, and general liability is required for work inside customers’ homes.

 Trucks, crew, local vs interstate, and authority status.